 Individuals who have information about coronavirus-related fraud should consult with a whistleblower attorney about whistleblower rights and protections.

 With over 30 years of experience in Qui Tam cases, the attorneys on Baron & Budd’s whistleblower representation team have represented some 70 clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
-They are ready to help if you feel you have the evidence needed in order to blow the whistle and pursue a lawsuit.
+They are ready to help if you have evidence of fraud involving coronavirus relief programs.

 Please call (866) 401-5971 or complete our contact form if you would like more information.
 For more information, see What You Need to Know About Becoming a Whistleblower.
 Please understand that contacting us does not mean that you have established an attorney-client relationship with Baron & Budd, P.C.